Soaring inflation divides spending for haves and have-nots

 The pullback among low-income shoppers has not affected overall spending, which is still up.
 In April, the government said retail sales outpaced inflation for a fourth straight month, a reassuring sign that consumers — the primary drivers of America’s economy — are still providing vital support and helping ease concerns that a recession might be near.

 But analysts believe even affluent shoppers could retrench if the stock market continues to weaken.
-Marshal Cohen, chief industry advisor at The NPD Group Inc. a market research firm, said the stock market affects higher income shoppers “psychologically" and more losses on paper could make them cut back.
+Marshal Cohen, chief industry advisor at market research firm The NPD Group Inc., said the stock market affects higher income shoppers “psychologically" and more losses on paper could make them cut back.

 The spending mood has shifted from last October and November, when the Fed conducted a survey and found that almost eight in 10 adults were either “doing okay or living comfortably” when it came to their finances in 2021, the highest proportion to say so since the survey began in 2013.
 For those earning less than $25,000, the proportion that said they were doing at least okay jumped to 53% from 40%.